mrhegemon/XRGyroControls_OpenXR/README.md

 ## Build Troubleshooting

-- This repo has only been tested on macOS Sonoma Betas 2 and 3, Xcode 15 betas 2 and 5, and M1 macOS machines.
+- This repo has only been tested on macOS Sonoma 14.0, Xcode 15.1 beta 2, and M1 macOS machines.
   - x86_64 is almost certainly broken currently -- It will need to *not* use the libusb patches and *not* use `IOUSBLib_ios_hax.dylib`.
 In theory it should be able to load IOUSBLib from the dylib cache w/o issues.
 It might also Just Work without any specific changes, dunno.
 - If `libusb` fails to build, ensure you have all dependencies (especially `autoconf` and `automake`), delete the `libusb` directory, and then run `./build.sh` again
 - If `libSim2OpenXR.dylib` fails to build, ensure you have all dependencies (especially `autoconf` and `automake`), delete the `libusb` directory, and then run `./build.sh` again.